 Initiated in 2009, the creative journey of Iseli-Chiodi company aspires to generate physical and theatrical choreographic textures through collaborative processes.

-Iseli-Chiodi have created their own choreographic works and performed repertoire from other artists such as Liz Roche (IE) and Hélène Cathala (Fr).
-The company performed a dozen pieces over 100 times across eleven countries (Ireland, Switzerland, France, Germany, USA, Mexico, Venezuela, Korea, Brasil, Russia, and UK).
+Iseli-Chiodi have created their own choreographic works and performed repertoire from other artists including Liz Roche (IE) and Hélène Cathala (Fr).
+The company’s work was performed a dozen pieces over 120 times across eleven countries (Ireland, Switzerland, France, Germany, USA, Mexico, Venezuela, Korea, Brazil, Bolivia, Russia, Tunisia, and UK).
 The conceptual input into the company’s work is strongly influenced by collaborative processes, and by Alexandre Iseli’s initial scientific training.

 2017 | Merlin is the company’s new ensemble piece to be premiered at the Project Arts Centre in Dublin the 28 March 2019.